 High-Risk Canine Breeds

-Since dogs come in all shapes and sizes, there are certain breeds that face greater difficulties in warm weather.
-For the purposes of this summary, we’ll split the high-risk breeds into three distinct categories.
-Still, keep in mind that there’s plenty of overlap there.
-Owners of these breeds need to be be particularly mindful of summer pet safety.
+Since dogs come in all shapes and sizes, certain breeds face greater difficulty in warm weather.
+For this summary we’ll split the high-risk breeds into three categories, though there’s plenty of overlap between them.
+Owners of these breeds need to be especially mindful of summer pet safety.

-Short-nosed (brachycephalic) breeds include pugs, bulldogs, Shih-Tzu and many others.
-They usually suffer from respiratory issues caused by the shortened and often congested breathing pathways.
-And respiration in dogs, as mentioned before, is closely tied to regulating body temperature.
+Short-nosed (brachycephalic) breeds include pugs, bulldogs, French bulldogs, Shih-Tzu, and many others.
+They tend to have respiratory issues caused by shortened, often congested breathing pathways, and respiration in dogs is closely tied to regulating body temperature.
+Current veterinary research bears this out: bulldogs and French bulldogs show far higher odds of heat-related illness than breeds like the Labrador.

-Long-haired breeds include collies, chow-chows, schnauzers, as well as various shepherds and others.
-Their luxurious coats aren’t a problem in and of themselves – shaving them, for instance, does not help.
-However, these animals were bred for colder climates and don’t handle warm weather particularly well.
+Long-haired breeds include collies, chow-chows, schnauzers, and various shepherds.
+Their thick coats aren’t a problem in themselves, and shaving them doesn’t help.
+But these animals were bred for colder climates and don’t handle warm weather particularly well.

-High-energy breeds include beagles, boxers, as well as many different terriers and spaniels.
+High-energy breeds include beagles, boxers, and many terriers and spaniels.
 Put simply, these dogs don’t know when to quit.
-They require frequent physical activity which, in hot weather, can lead to heat exhaustion.
-Additionally, some of these breeds are prone to cardiovascular conditions which elevate the dangers posed by heatstroke.
+They need frequent activity that, in hot weather, can tip into heat exhaustion.
+Some of these breeds are also prone to cardiovascular conditions that raise the danger of heatstroke.

-Dogs (and other pets) can also be considered to be “high-risk” individually if they’re overweight, very old, very young or on certain prescription medications.
-Each of these animals is a story of its own, featuring unique risk factors and necessary precautions.
-In general, we can only advise closely following the instructions of an animal’s owner and veterinarian.
+Any dog or pet can also be high-risk individually if it’s overweight, very old, very young, or on certain prescription medications.
+Each of these animals is a story of its own, with unique risk factors and precautions.
+The best advice is to follow the instructions of the animal’s owner and veterinarian closely.

 Overconfident Transporters

-Finally, let’s consider one last contributing factor to the pet summer safety issue: transporter confidence.
-Experienced drivers may think that they’ve got this under control – no animal has ever overheated on their watch.
-Make sure there’s plenty of water and the A/C is on, what else is there to worry about?
-Then suddenly, they need to pop out of the car to run a quick errand.
-It’ll only take a minute or two… maybe five, no more than ten.
+Finally, consider one last factor in summer pet safety: transporter confidence.
+Experienced drivers may figure they’ve got this handled.
+No animal has ever overheated on their watch.
+There’s plenty of water, the A/C is on, what else is there to worry about?
+Then they need to pop out for a quick errand.
+It’ll only take a minute or two, maybe five, no more than ten.

-And just like that, there goes that perfect record.
+And just like that, there goes the perfect record.

 The Driver’s Success Guides to CitizenShipper ✨